atomjump/loop/README.md

 Parameters

 1. **email**
-   Your AtomJump Loop email address
+   Your AtomJump Loop email address from the standard interface
 2. **pass**
    Your AtomJump Loop password
 3. **uniqueFeedbackId**